 Health insurance deduction for the selfemployed.
-For 1999, this deduction increases to 60% of the amount you paid for health insurance for yourself and your family.
-After 2001, the deduction will increase again.
-See Health Insurance Deduction for the Self-Employed.
+For 2000 and 2001, this deduction remains 60% of the amount you paid for health insurance for yourself and your family.
+After 2001, the deduction will increase.
+See Health Insurance Deduction for the Self-Employed, later.